What is Energy Deregulation?

 The FERC and energy deregulation

 In 1977, the federal government responded with the Federal Energy Regulatory Commission (FERC).
-FERC took the bold step of deregulating the energy industry, leaving it up to individual states to decide how to supply energy to energy users.
+FERC took the bold step of deregulating the energy industry, leaving it up to individual states to decide how to supply energy to its energy users.
 With a now-standard energy infrastructure, it was possible to introduce market competition back into the industry with the goal of lowering energy costs.

 - Texas